 The airlines have learned well over the last thirty years that they cannot charge premium prices and expect that customers will remain loyal.
 The airline industry today may be the fastest industry on earth to match prices, but I think there is an opportunity here.

 An airline ticket to most locations is still a relative travel bargain.
 The cost per passenger mile traveled is still well below that of an automobile or rail equivalent.
 When faced with a choice of no service, the majority of customers would pay more.

 How big is that majority?
 It’s big enough to be worth the attempt to raise prices to levels that the airlines consider reasonable to keep the current fleet flying.
 Why not try?

 The answer to “why not try” is that competitors will not go along.
 That may not be true today.
 Even discounters, such as Jet Blue and Air Tran, are suffering in this marketplace.
 It would be worth a gamble to test their willingness to go along.

 By 1983, all airlines were free of domestic CAB regulation, which meant they could set their own prices and effectively compete with other carriers.
 Inflation adjusted prices for flying today in 2022 are much lower than they were before deregulation.
 This price decline has resulted in a huge increase in airline traffic.
-Pre Covid, with four carriers controlling over 80% of the US domestic market, prices were high enough to afford the larger players in the airline industry reasonable profits.
+Pre Covid, with four carriers controlling a significant percentage of the US domestic market, prices were high enough to afford the larger players in the airline industry reasonable profits.

 THE SOURCES FOR STRATEGYSTREET.COM: For over 30 years we observed the evolution of more than 100 industries, many hostile.
 We put their facts into frameworks applicable to all industries and found patterns.
 Strategystreet.com describes the inductive results of these thousands of observations and their patterns.